flgkd/integer-linear-programming-notes/notes/09-benders-decomposition.md

 ### 5.3 One Benders Iteration

-After solving the Relaxed Master Problem, fix $y=y^k$ and solve the Subproblem.
+After solving the Relaxed Master Problem, first check whether it is feasible.

+If the Relaxed Master Problem is infeasible, then no value of $y$ satisfies the accumulated valid Benders cuts, and the original problem is infeasible.

+Otherwise, let its solution be $y=y^k$ and solve the Subproblem.

-There are two main cases.
+There are two main Subproblem cases.

 #### Case 1: The Subproblem Is Infeasible